-The audit committee of the board of directors has appointed KPMG LLP as the Company's independent registered public accounting firm for the Company's fiscal year ending December 31, 2008.
+The audit committee of the board of directors has appointed KPMG LLP as the Company's independent registered public accounting firm for the Company's fiscal year ending December 31, 2009.
 Our shareholders are asked to ratify that appointment at the annual meeting.
-In keeping with good corporate governance, the audit committee will periodically assess the suitability of our incumbent independent registered public accounting firm taking into account all relevant facts and circumstances, including the possible consideration of the qualifications of other accounting firms.
+In accordance with its charter, the audit committee will periodically assess the suitability of our incumbent independent registered public accounting firm taking into account all relevant facts and circumstances, including the possible consideration of the qualifications of other accounting firms.
+If the shareholders do not ratify the appointment of KPMG LLP, the audit committee will reconsider whether or not to retain KPMG LLP as the Company's independent registered public accounting firm, but may determine to do so.
+Even if the appointment of KPMG LLP, is ratified by the shareholders, the audit committee may change the appointment at any time if it determines that a change would be in the best interests of the Company and its shareholders.